A lot or a little?

 What parents need to know

-Parents need to know that there's lots of violence for a PG-13, and while it is not especially graphic, there are images, including the literally skeleton pirate crew and a false eyeball that keeps coming out, that may be disturbing to some viewers.
+Parents need to know that there's lots of violence in Pirates of the Caribbean: The Curse of the Black Pearl, and while it is not especially graphic, there are images, including the literally skeleton pirate crew and a false eyeball that keeps coming out, that may be disturbing to some viewers.
 There are some revealing bodices and some mild sexual references, including prostitutes (not explicit and no nudity or sexual situations).
 There is some strong and colorful pirate language.
 Characters drink rum and get tipsy.

 What's the story?